Tsunder/pokecord-hint-solver/README.md

 ## Contributing
-This bot is meant to be simple and lightweight.
+This bot is meant to be simple and lightweight, and its single purpose is to guess pokemon names.

+Contributions should be clean and clear in what they do.